Michael A. Newcomer Video Transcript

 With no specific place to call home, my hometown has always been where my feet are planted and that is currently in the Big Easy, New Orleans, Louisiana.
 I relocated here after long stints in both NYC and Los Angeles.

-Currently I serve as a member of the New Orleans/Baton Rouge Liaison Committee, as well as sitting as an observer on the Entry to Equity, Developing Theatres/LOA, and Codes Central Committess.
+Currently I serve as a member of the New Orleans/Baton Rouge Liaison Committee, as well as sitting as a member on the Entry to Equity, Developing Theatres/LOA, and Codes Central Committess.
 I also proudly served as an Equity2020 Trailblazer in 2017.

 I got my equity card way back in 1998 when I was offered a contract to work at Ford’s Theatre (which then operated under a special agreement with AEA).
 To do the show, I had to accept my Union Card and proudly did so, even then knowing that when I moved back to Atlanta (where I was living at the time), I would have to re-introduce myself as an AEA member, after having worked non-union for many years.

-My wife and I moved to New Orleans in 2014 to start our family, which as of this writing is one, beautiful 17 month old son, and another boy about 10 weeks away from making his entrance into the world.
+My wife and I moved to New Orleans in 2014 to start our family, which now includes two beautiful boys, Valentine Xavier and Romeo Miloro.

 My career as an AEA actor has been spent traveling the country, working at many of the country’s great Regional Theatre’s.
 Many of those opportunities came only when I was living in NYC or Los Angeles.
 Now that I live in New Orleans, I find myself on the outer edges of the Union’s stronghold - the office cities.
 My desire for a better life for myself and my family shouldn’t be in opposition to my desire to continue my career as a member of AEA.
 The conversation has really just started with the hard work we did on the Equity2020 campaign and all that we learned.
 I am ready to be a strong voice in that conversation, to bring my 20 plus years of experience to the table as someone who has never been on Broadway, never been on a National Tour, but still have been an active and productive member of our Union.
 We can be stronger nationally and to do that, we need voices like mine from the regions to represent our diverse needs and experiences.